TannaciousXP/spotify-search/README.md

 ### Bugs
   - Currently, functions works.
 However, the code will break if we search up a really popular artist because of the stack calls.

-  - Search daft punk, illenium will work
   - Search maroon 5 will cause maxium call stack exceed.
+    - My guess is because there are way more related artist;
     - Possible fix - we can limit our search to a certain amount of related artist.

+  - Search daft punk, illenium will work